alexteghipco/brainSurfer/README.md

 # brainSurfer
 Report bugs to alex.teghipco@uci.edu!
-*NOTE* This software is in beta.
+*NOTE* This software is in beta, I built it to do stuff for me, so I'm not sure that it will necessarily work for you.
 It is *ONLY* for experimental use.

 # TL;DR
 - brainSurfer is a MATLAB toolbox for visualizing, thresholding, and manipulating surface space data.